 - 6.1.
-The council's banking arrangements, including the bank mandate, shall be made by the RFO and authorised by the council; banking arrangements shall not be delegated to a committee.
-The council has resolved to bank with The Co-Operative bank.
+The council's banking arrangements, including the bank mandate, shall be made by the Council and authorised by the council; banking arrangements shall not be delegated.
+The council has resolved to bank with Santander.
 The arrangements shall be reviewed annually for security and efficiency. - 6.2.
 The council must have safe and efficient arrangements for making payments, to safeguard against the possibility of fraud or error.
-Wherever possible, more than one person should be involved in any payment, for example by dual online authorisation or dual cheque signing.
-Even where a purchase has been authorised, the payment must also be authorised, and only authorised payments shall be approved or signed to allow the funds to leave the council's bank.

-- 6.3.
-All invoices for payment should be examined for arithmetical accuracy, analysed to the appropriate expenditure heading and verified to confirm that the work, goods or services were received, checked and represent expenditure previously authorised by the council, before being certified by the RFO. - 6.4.
+Wherever possible, more than one member. should be involved in any payment, for example by dual online authorisation or dual cheque signing.
+Even where a purchase has been authorised, the payment must also be authorised and only authorised payments shall be approved or signed to allow the funds to leave the council's bank. - 6.3.
+All invoices for payment should be examined for arithmetical accuracy, analysed to the appropriate expenditure heading and verified to confirm that the work, goods or services were received, checked and represent expenditure previously authorised by the council before being certified by the RFO / Clerk. {Where the certification of invoices is done as a batch, this shall include a statement by the RFO / Clerk that all invoices listed have been 'examined, verified and certified' by the RFO / Clerk}. - 6.4.
 Personal payments (including salaries, wages, expenses and any payment made in relation to the termination of employment) may be summarised to avoid disclosing any personal information. - 6.5.
-All payments shall be made by online banking in accordance with a resolution of the council, unless the council resolves to use a different payment method. - 6.6.
-For each financial year the RFO may draw up a schedule of regular payments due in relation to a continuing contract or obligation (such as Salaries, PAYE, National Insurance, pension contributions, rent, rates, regular maintenance contracts and similar items), which the council may authorise in advance for the year. - A copy of this schedule of regular payments shall be signed by two members on each and every occasion when payment is made to reduce the risk of duplicate payments. - A list of such payments shall be reported to the next appropriate meeting of the council for information only. - 6.7.
-The RFO shall have delegated authority to authorise payments only in the following circumstances: - i. any payments of up to £500 excluding VAT, within an agreed budget. - ii. payments of up to £2,000 excluding VAT in cases of serious risk to the delivery of council services or to public safety on council premises. - iii. any payment necessary to avoid a charge under the Late Payment of Commercial Debts (Interest) Act 1998 or to comply with contractual terms, where the due date for payment is before the next scheduled meeting of the council and where the RFO certifies that there is no dispute or other reason to delay payment, provided that a list of such payments shall be submitted to the next appropriate meeting of council. - iv.
-Fund transfers within the councils banking arrangements, provided that a list of such payments shall be submitted to the next appropriate meeting of council. - A full list of such payments shall be reported to the next appropriate meeting of the council and recorded in the minutes. - 6.8.
-The RFO shall present a schedule of payments requiring authorisation which includes bank details and identifies any new suppliers, together with the relevant invoices to a Cllr for verification at the meeting.
-The Cllr will initial each invoice and payment on the schedule. - 6.9.
+All payments shall be made by online banking/cheque, in accordance with a resolution of the council unless the council resolves to use a different payment method. - 6.6.
+For each financial year the RFO / Clerk may draw up a schedule of regular payments due in relation to a continuing contract or obligation (such as Salaries, PAYE, National Insurance, pension contributions, rent, rates, regular maintenance contracts and similar items), which the council may authorise in advance for the year}. - 6.7. {A copy of this schedule of regular payments shall be signed by two members on each and every occasion when payment is made to reduce the risk of duplicate payments.}

+- 6.8. {A list of such payments shall be reported to the next appropriate meeting of the council for information only. - 6.9.
+The RFO / Clerk shall only have delegated authority to authorise payments in the following circumstances: - i. any payments of up to £250 excluding VAT, within an agreed budget. - ii. payments of up to [£500] excluding VAT in cases of serious risk to the delivery of council services or to public safety on council premises. - iii. any payment necessary to avoid a charge under the Late Payment of Commercial Debts (Interest) Act 1998 (or to comply with contractual terms), where the due date for payment is before the next scheduled meeting of [the council], where the [RFO / Clerk] certify that there is no dispute or other reason to delay payment, provided that a list of such payments shall be submitted to the next appropriate meeting of council. - 6.10.
+The RFO / Clerk shall present a schedule of payments requiring authorisation, forming part of the agenda for the meeting, together with the relevant invoices, to the council.
 The council shall review the schedule for compliance and, having satisfied itself, shall authorise payment by resolution.
 The authorised schedule shall be initialled immediately below the last item by the person chairing the meeting.
 A detailed list of all payments shall be disclosed within or as an attachment to the minutes of that meeting.